beet-software/dorm/docs/docs/apply/choose-an-engine.md

 To create a complete project with the selected setup, use the [showcase project generator](../quickstart/generate-a-showcase.md).
 Its profiles follow the platform and capability boundaries listed on this page:
-Flutter profiles are generated for Memory, BLoC, Firebase, Firestore, and HTTP; pure Dart profiles are generated for PostgreSQL, MySQL, MongoDB, and SQLite.
+Flutter profiles are generated for in-memory, BLoC, Firebase, Firestore, and HTTP; pure Dart profiles are generated for PostgreSQL, MySQL, MongoDB, and SQLite.

 ## Select by runtime need

-Use the [memory engine](use-memory.md) for a pure Dart application that needs an in-process store without a database server.
+Use the [in-memory engine](use-memory.md) for a pure Dart application that needs an in-process store without a database server.
 Use [BLoC](use-bloc.md) when local state must use the BLoC integration.
 Use [Firebase](use-firebase.md) for a Flutter/Firebase Realtime Database application.
 Use